sammosummo/sammosummo.github.io/_posts/2019-06-11-playing-pure-tones-with-pyqt5.md

 - python
 - hearing
 - qt
-title: Playing pure tones with PyQt5
+title: Playing pure tones with PyQt5 on Mac
 ---

 In an [earlier post](getting-started-with-python-for-sound), I recommended using a third-